harshrohit/articles/LLM_thinking.md

 - [GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models](https://machinelearning.apple.com/research/gsm-symbolic)
 - [The Illusion of Thinking](https://machinelearning.apple.com/research/illusion-of-thinking)

-Today, every company is shipping half baked AI features, not because they need them or the users, but somehow they're terrified of being seen as "behind."
+Today, every company is shipping half baked AI features, not because they or their users need them, but somehow they're terrified of being seen as "behind."
 They're adding chatbots that don't work, AI assistants that nobody uses, all to tick a box that says "we have AI."

 And unless you're OpenAI, Google, or Anthropic, unless you're spending billions on compute and training, you are not in the AI business.
 You are just another customer, another subscriber or just another monthly payment to use someone else's models.